VOLE REMOVAL - HOW TO GET RID OF PERMANENTLYA full-service animal wildlife trapping, removal and pest control company - Licensed and Insured!

 It’s important to note that getting rid of voles or moles may take time and effort, and may require a combination of these methods.
 It’s also important to consider using humane methods that don’t harm other wildlife or pets in the process.

 Voles are often confused with mice and rats.
 The fact is they’re bigger than a mouse, but smaller than a rat.
 The picture to the left shows a vole causing damage to a lawn.

-Our service area includes Henrico, Glen Allen, Short Pump, Tuckahoe, Midlothian, Brandermill, Woodlake, Mechanicsville, Lake Monticello, Albemarle, Amelia, Goochland, Louisa, Fluvanna, Orange, Powhatan, Chesterfield, Hanover Charlottesville, Richmond, Mineral, Gordonsville, and Keswick.
-If you have voles damaging your yard, killing your plants, or destroying your property or golf course, call Virginia Professional Wildlife Removal Services and find out how we can help get rid of voles.
+Our service area includes Henrico, Glen Allen, Short Pump, Tuckahoe, Midlothian, Brandermill, Woodlake, Mechanicsville, Lake Monticello, Albemarle, Amelia, Goochland, Louisa, Fluvanna, Orange, Powhatan, Chesterfield, Hanover, Ashland, Albemarle, Charlottesville, Richmond, Mineral, Gordonsville, and Keswick.
+If you have voles damaging your yard, killing your plants, damaging trees and shrubs, or destroying your property or golf course, call Virginia Professional Wildlife Removal Services, LLC., and find out how we can help get rid of voles.

 Damage and Damage Identification

 A vole problem is generally easy to identify.
 These pesky critters tend to make golf ball size holes in your yard.
 A lot of time these holes are found in mulch beds.

 Voles may cause extensive damage to orchards, ornamentals, and tree plantings due to their girdling of seedlings and mature trees.
 Girdling damage usually occurs in fall and winter.
 They are know to chew around the base of tress.
 It’s important to protect young trees and plants to the chewing damage caused by voles.